 The purpose of this agreement is to allow SNHD to renew the Amended Self-funded Health Benefits Plan group medical and dental portion of the benefit plan for SNHD employees, retirees and their dependents.
 The Plan year is on a calendar year basis.
 The Amended Self-Funded Health Benefit Plan offers a group medical/dental plan preferred provider (PPO) option.
 This insurance benefit program was adopted on August 1, 2009 pursuant to the labor agreements.
-The Interlocal is in compliance with the District's collective bargaining agreement (CBA) with SEIU that became effective August 28, 2014.
-There will be a 3% rate increase effective January 1, 2016.
-A 25% premium increase was implemented for Medicare-eligible members in plan year 2015.
-This increase is recommended again for plan year 2016.
-This will bring these premiums closer in line with the current market rates.
+The Interlocal is in compliance with the District's collective bargaining agreement (CBA) with SEIU that became effective July 1, 2014 through June 30, 2019.
+There will be no premium increase for active employees for plan year 2019.
+There will be no premium increase for Medicare-eligible members in plan year 2019.

-The following are Plan changes that will be effective January 1, 2016:
+The following are Plan changes that will be effective January 1, 2019: